marcolardera/chatgpt-cli/README.md

 ## Markdown rendering

-ChatGPT CLI automatically renders Markdown responses from the model, including code blocks, with appropriate formatting and syntax highlighting. **The only limitation at the moment is that it is not able to handle tables or other non-standard Markdown features.**
+ChatGPT CLI automatically renders Markdown responses from the model, including code blocks, with appropriate formatting and syntax highlighting. **Update (31/05/2023):** Now tables are also rendered correctly, thanks to the new 13.4.0 release of Rich.

 Change the `markdown` parameter from `true` to `false` in the `config.yaml` in order to disable this feature and display responses in plain text.